Interest Rates Cut UK: What It Means for Mortgages and Savings

 Why the Bank of England has reduced interest rates again, and what the latest inflation and economic data reveal about the UK economy.
 It highlights the key figures influencing the decision and what markets expect next.

-1. The Bank rate was reduced from 4% to 3.75% in December 2025.
+1. The Bank Rate has decreased from 4% to 3.75% in December 2025.

 3. CPI inflation fell to 3.2% in November from 3.6% in October.